How to Optimize Your Pinterest Profile: 8 Steps to Grow Faster

 Hence, this relevance is what makes a huge difference to your blog traffic in the long run.

-You want to offer Pinterest users helpful, inspirational content on your boards – content that is relevant to what you blog about.
+You want to offer Pinterest users helpful, inspirational content on your boards.
+That content has to be relevant to what you blog about.

 So if you blog about desserts and baking, you shouldn’t create boards that are about travel tips and fashion trends.
 Those topics aren’t relevant to your blog niche.